Azerbaijan national football team: 2020s

-The UEFA Euro 2020 qualifying proved to be a disaster for Azerbaijan as the team finished in bottom with a complete seven defeats and only one draw, which surprisingly, a draw against 2018 FIFA World Cup runners-up Croatia, the home of the manager.
+The UEFA Euro 2020 qualifying proved to be a disaster for Azerbaijan as the team finished in bottom with a complete seven defeats, including a famous 1–5 at home against Slovakia, and only one draw, which was, surprisingly, against 2018 FIFA World Cup runners-up Croatia, the home of the manager.
 Nikola Jurčević departed following the poor performance of Azerbaijan.
+After the qualifying, Azerbaijan turned out to be the only country ever to not qualify for a tournament they co-hosted.